opset/openset/docs/pyql/README.md

 I bet this script has less than 10 lines code.

 Fortunately, this is how OpenSet solves most problems.
 All behavioural problems are treated as single customer problems.
-That's because internally all customer events are pre-mapped and sorted into compressed user event sets.
+That's because internally all user events are pre-mapped to individual users where they are sorted into compressed user event sets.
+If you have a million users in your dataset, you will essentially have a million really small tables.

-Pre-mapped, pre-sorted and pre-indexed data means you only have to focus on the question (not mapping and chaining jobs, or inner and out joins ).
+Data that's pre-mapped, pre-sorted and pre-indexed means you only have to focus on the question (no more mapping and chaining jobs, or nested queries and joins).

 How might this look.
 Lets assume that when a user performs an action, an with an `action`of `feature_used` is stored, and with that `action` a property of `feature_name` is stored.